by Dr. C.H. Weaver M.D, 11/2019

 Mutations of FLT3 in AML are associated with a poor prognosis and the FDA has prioritized the approval of new therapies for FLT3+ AML patients.
 Xospata has demonstrated inhibitory activity against FLT3 internal tandem duplication (ITD) as well as FLT3 tyrosine kinase domain (TKD), two common types of FLT3 mutations that are seen in approximately one-third of patients with AML.

 The FDA approval of Xospata was based on an interim analysis of the ADMIRAL clinical trial which included 138 adult patients with relapsed or refractory AML and a FLT3 ITD, D835, or I836 mutation.
 All individuals were treated with oral Xospata daily until unacceptable toxicity or lack of clinical benefit.
 After a median follow-up of 4.6 months 29 patients had achieved a complete remission and a significant number no longer required blood or platelet transfusion support.
+Follow up analyses demonstrated that Xospata improved survival duration compared to standard salvage chemotherapy.
+(5)

 The recent development of these novel precision cancer medicines targeting specific abnormalities that lead to the development of AML significantly expand treatment options, especially for older individuals.